One day I had a desire to buy a jacket using my smartphone.

 Because the order volumes are continuously growing, Bright Star Kids wished to get a progressive web application that would be able to cope with their ever-increasing orders.
 And since the site’s highlight feature is giving the opportunity to assemble orders with one-of-a-kind designs, the PWA had to be not only fast but also flawless in terms of its customization features.

-As you can see on the screenshots below, the site breaks down the product customization process into easy steps.
+As you can see on the screenshots of this Magento PWA example, the site breaks down the product customization process into easy steps.
 The best part about it is that as the user personalizes an item and selects options in the online constructor, the result is conveniently shown in the preview straight away.

 2. Tally Weijl